just4jc/bot-education/Student-Resources/Labs/CognitiveServices/Lab_SetupLanguageModel.md

 # Lab:  Setup LUIS Model

-This LUIS model is going to be consumed by a Bot built with the Microsoft Bot Framework.
-This model is meant to capture the intents of a user who is finding out information about a conference (e.g. "what time is Sally Mason speaking?" or "When is the Data Science with Python talk?").
+ This LUIS model is meant to capture the intents of a user who is finding out information about a conference (e.g. "what time is Sally Mason speaking?" or "When is the Data Science with Python talk?").

+This model is intended to be consumed by a Bot built with the Microsoft Bot Framework, but can be leveraged in other apps.

 ## Instructions